How to fly drones in ENAIRE geographical areas?

 NOTE: Aeronautical lights refer to anti-collision and navigation lights.

-If you are a UAS operator and you want to fly your aircraft in airspace where ENAIRE provides air traffic control services, you must first make sure you comply with the operator registration requirements applicable to your case, and then take the following steps:
+If you are a UAS operator and intend to carry out EASA or non-EASA activities or services in airspace where ENAIRE provides air traffic control services, you must first check the location of the operation, ensure that you comply with the registration as UAS operator, remote pilot training, operational category limitations, and other geographical zones applicable to your scenario, and then follow the steps below:

-1.Conduct a new Operational Risk Assessment and Mitigation (ORAM in English, EARO in Spanish) to analyse the risks for the type of operation (ConOps) you wish to conduct in controlled airspace.
-To do this, we offer the following templates, which have been developed jointly with AESA and the other ATSPs, so that you can customise it based on your ConOps and send it, together with your UAS operator certificate:
+Below, we offer the following templates, which have been developed with AESA and the other ATSPs, so that you can customise it based on your ConOps and send it, together with your UAS operator certificate:

 The transition period to adapt to the new UAS RD will end on 25 June 2025.
 From then on, we remind you that the ORAMs/EAS that have been coordinated as per the regulation repealed by RD 517/2024 (RD 1036/2017 and Chapter XI 1180/2018) will no longer be valid.